-Last week, I joined the throngs, treading the same cobbled streets as this city’s ancient denizens, touching the two-thousand year-old bricks and marveling at the wealth of recovered artifacts, including casts of many of the volcano’s victims, frozen in time as they drew their last breaths.
+Every year, 2.5 million tourists make the pilgrimage to Pompeii, to walk among the ruins and tread the same cobbled streets as this city’s ancient denizens.
+They come to touch the two-thousand year-old bricks and marvel at the wealth of recovered artifacts, including casts of many of the volcano’s victims, frozen in time as they drew their last breaths.

+The man who made the city come to life for me is Salvatore Spano, a guide who has been leading tours of Pompeii for more than 40 years.
 He’s a walking Wikipedia, a master of historical minutia, but I’ve boiled down his wealth of knowledge to a wee list of “Top Five Entertaining Facts,” which you can whip out at your next cocktail party to amaze and delight your friends…or bore them into a hasty retreat if they overstay their welcome and threaten to empty your liquor cabinet.

-I’ll let you be the judge. (more…)
+I’ll let you be the judge.
+Read on. (more…)

 Timeless tips to help you endear yourself to the locals, find the most authentic food, and avoid getting scammed in Italy’s Eternal City.

 Exploring the ancient ruins and bustling streets of Rome tops millions of travellers’ “must do” lists.
 But let’s face it.
 The Italian capital can be overwhelming.
 The unfamiliar language, seemingly endless rows of restaurants, and fear of pickpockets and taxi drivers who might take you for a ride in more ways than one may leave even the savviest visitors feeling trepidatious.

 Tour guide Kylie Savage once walked in your shoes.
 Following a passion for Michelangelo, the Australian ex-pat relocated to Rome several years ago.
 Today, she’s happy to share her hard-won expertise in avoiding potential pitfalls and making the most of Italy’s alluring capital.